 When couples own a primary residence and rental properties one idea for asset division is for one spouse to stay in the primary residence and for the other to move to one of the couples’ rental homes.
 While this is convenient, the tax costs should be considered when valuing the properties.

 But what happens to a spouse that is awarded a rental property owned and rented by the couple during the marriage.
 If s/he lives in the rental property for two years post-divorce, will s/he get a $250,000 capital gain exclusion upon sale?
-Yes and no. More importantly, this fact impacts the after-tax value of the rental property awarded.
 First, any depreciation on the rental property taken previously will be recaptured and taxed at a 25% rate.
-Second the capital gains exclusion under section 121 is available only for periods when the property was used as a primary residence.
-Any time since 1/1/2009 that the property was not used as a primary residence is non-qualifying use not eligible for the exclusion.
+Second the capital gains exclusion under section 121 may only available only for periods when the property was used as a primary residence.
+Up until the new tax laws (2017), any time since 1/1/2009 that the property was not used as a primary residence was non-qualifying use not eligible for the exclusion.

-And of course, these rules could change under any new tax reform.
+And of course, these rules changed for 2018 and may change again!

-Don’t let this be a surprise to you or your clients.
+Don’t let financial changes be a surprise to you or your clients.
 Pam Friedman of Divorce Planning of Austin has resources to help navigate challenges like these.
 Call us for a complimentary consultation by phone at 512 774 5340.

 Pam Friedman, CFP®, CDFA™ is the Founder of Divorce Planning of Austin and a Partner at Silicon Hills Wealth Management.
 She is the author of I Now Pronounce You Financially Fit: How to Protect Your Money in Marriage and Divorce, published by River Grove Books and available on Amazon.com.